hexcomltd/barxui-api/README.md

 - [barxui help](https://help.barxui.com/api) will be available soon.

-- For support please contact support@barxui.com or log an issue in this repository.
+- For support please contact support@barxui.com or log an [issue](https://github.com/hexcomltd/barxui-api/issues) in this repository.

+- We are not currently accepting pull requests.